Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Food Fraud: A Global Threat with Public Health and Economic Consequences serves as a comprehensive resource on the topic of food fraud and compliance with industry standards.
-It includes a brief overview of the history of food fraud, current challenges and vulnerabilities faced by the food industry, and requirements for compliance with industry standards on mitigating vulnerability to food fraud, with a focus on the Global Food Safety Initiative (GFSI) Benchmarking Requirements.
+Food Fraud: A Global Threat With Public Health and Economic Consequences serves as a practical resource on the topic of food fraud prevention and compliance with regulatory and industry standards.
+It includes a brief overview of the history of food fraud, current challenges, and vulnerabilities faced by the food industry, and requirements for compliance with regulatory and industry standards on mitigating vulnerability to food fraud, with a focus on the Global Food Safety Initiative (GFSI) Benchmarking Requirements.
+The book also provides individual chapters dedicated to specific commodities or sectors of the food industry known to be affected by fraud, with a focus on specific vulnerabilities to fraud, the main types of fraud committed, analytical methods for detection, and strategies for mitigation.
+The book provides an overview of food fraud mitigation strategies applicable to the food industry and guidance on how to start the process of mitigating the vulnerability to food fraud.
+The intended audience for this book includes food industry members, food safety and quality assurance practitioners, food science researchers and professors, students, and members of regulatory agencies.

-- Presents industry standards for mitigating vulnerability to food fraud including Global Food Safety Initiative Benchmarking Requirements
+- Presents industry and regulatory standards for mitigating vulnerability to food fraud including Global Food Safety Initiative (GFSI) Benchmarking Requirements

-- Provides tools and resources to comply with industry standards, including steps for developing a food fraud vulnerability assessment
+- Provides tools and resources to comply with industry and regulatory standards, including steps for developing a food fraud vulnerability assessment and mitigation plan

-- Includes detailed, commodity-specific information on the major targets of food fraud
+- Contains detailed, commodity-specific information on the major targets of food fraud, including specific vulnerabilities to fraud, analytical methods, and strategies for mitigation

 1. Introduction to Food Fraud